hamza-iitju/AWS-Deployment-process/README.md

  9. Create .pem file from EC2 instance
  10. Pull code from gitlab using deploy token into the EC2 instance
  11. Connect postgres database into laravel & migrate
+ 12. Access your S3 bucket using the AWS CLI

 **Details process of deployment:**